 - My verdict (score)

-1. COST OF THE TICKET
+1. COST OF MY TICKET

 I booked this one-way Business Class ticket from Hong Kong to Düsseldorf for 82,750 Avios + €112,74 taxes, fees and carrier charges.
 Avios is the mileage currency of Executive Club, the frequent flyer program of British Airways, which is a One World partner of Cathay Pacific.